Clinical Course for J.D. Students

 To be a competent attorney, a student must learn how to conduct fact investigation and must investigate each case thoroughly.
 Sarah Young , our experienced staff investigator, will train students in investigation, interviewing, and statement-taking.
 Included in the training are techniques and procedures for minimizing danger.
 Students work in pairs and follow established guidelines designed to ensure safety.
 However, given the nature of our work and the urban location of our crime scenes, investigating cases involves some minimal risks.
 We believe that investigating our cases is safe, and all of our supervisors regularly go into the field to investigate their own cases.
 Nevertheless, if you are reluctant to take on the responsibility of investigating your cases, you should not enroll in this clinic.

-The CJC will have an open house in the clinic suite in room McD 123 on March 23, 2012 from 12:00 p.m. to 2:00 p.m.
+The CJC will have an open house in the clinic suite in room McD 123 on March 20, 2014 from 3:00 p.m. to 4:30 p.m.
 This open house will give students the opportunity to meet the faculty and supervisors and ask any questions which they might have.
 Attendance at the open house is optional.
+More information about clinic application instructions, dates and deadlines is available after the first week of March on the Clinic Registration website: . www.law.georgetown.edu/go/clinic-registration